mcqueen17/Healthcare-EDA/README.md

-# Healthcare-EDA
+# About This Project
-This repository contains a synthetic healthcare dataset and an example Exploratory Data Analysis (EDA) workflow.
-It is designed as a portfolio project to showcase data cleaning, visualization, and insight generation skills.
+This project demonstrates a full exploratory analysis workflow using a synthetic healthcare dataset designed to mirror real-world clinical, demographic, and utilization patterns.
+It highlights the core analytical skills used across healthcare quality, population health, and value-based care environments—cleaning patient-level data, exploring risk factors, visualizing trends, and identifying drivers of 30-day readmissions.

+The goal of this project is to showcase the technical and analytical capabilities required for healthcare analytics roles, including EDA, data quality checks, insight generation, and basic clinical interpretation.
+It reflects how an analyst supports quality improvement, SDoH initiatives, care management programs, and operational decision-making through data.